-Keratitis, particularly those caused by bacteria are emergencies and should be treated immediately to prevent deep ulcers.
+Keratitis, particularly those caused by bacteria is an emergency and should be treated immediately to prevent deep ulcers.
 This is because these ulcers leave white scars when they heal and can cause blindness if it is the centre of the cornea that is affected.

 Stye is an infection caused by the overgrowth of bacteria in a blocked meibomian gland (oily gland of the eyelid).
 It presents as a tender and painful bump on the eyelid.
 Learn more about stye here.